-2015).
 The participation of entrepreneurship with a collective connotation in territorial development, can overcome actual difficulties (Razafindrazaka, Fourcade 2016).

 Social economy can promote economic sustainability of cultural projects while respecting their "cultural" purpose.

-FACE project focuses on the value of collective social and cultural entrepreneurship (SCCE) and its tackle unemployment potential to among young adults.
+FACE project focuses on the value of social and collective cultural entrepreneurship (SCCE) and its potential to tackle unemployment among young adults.
 FACE considers both diversity and ICT skills as an asset and addresses NEETs, young adults in situations of exclusion and Youth Educators.